spdrnl/kgworkflow/README.md

 ```sh
 task hermit
 ```
+The hermit task will run a reasoner over the a small toy ontology and output the result to a file in the output directory.
 You will see that the second time around task will notify you that the task is up to date.
+This is because the ontology did not change since the last run.
+This way you can easily create a workflow that only runs tasks that are necessary once you made changes to your project.

 ## Install your own command line tools